Russian athletics body RusAF to hold on Thursday session on federation’s reinstatement

 The world’s governing body of track and field athletics, World Athletics, confirmed to TASS on August 12 that it received in full a financial sum to cover the debt owed by the All-Russia Athletics Federation to the global organization.

 The Russian Sports Ministry stated on August 12 that it decided to allocate a one-time subsidy for the All-Russia Athletics Federation for the development of the national track and field athletics and to help the federation to repay its debt to World Athletics.
-RusAF President Yevgeny Yurchenko told TASS later on Wednesday that the federation repaid its outstanding debt of $6.31 million to World Athletics.
+RusAF President Yevgeny Yurchenko told TASS later in the day that the federation repaid its outstanding debt of $6.31 million to World Athletics.

 In March 2020, the World Athletics Council ruled to fine RusAF $5 million for an alleged involvement of the previous executive administration’s attempt to forge official documents of high jumper Danil Lysenko.
 The dateline to pay the fine was set for July 1, 2020.
 The Russian athletics federation failed to meet the set deadline.